damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-11-numbers-in-time-of-trouble.md

 One more thought about the cities: we usually understand them as a place of residence, something more-or-less permanent.
-Yet if we are or have been residents of these citizens (that is actually not made clear), we are not permanent residents.
+Yet if we are or have been residents of these cities (that is actually not made clear), we are not permanent residents.
 The poem defines itself in opposition to the idea of residence (more on which anon).
 If the numbers are the human populace of the cities, it is not even clear that we number among them.